EntityGraphQL/EntityGraphQL/docs/content/schema-creation/02-fields.md

 ---
-title: "Field Arguments"
+title: 'Field Arguments'
-metaTitle: "Adding arguments to your GraphQL fields - EntityGraphQL"
+metaTitle: 'Adding arguments to your GraphQL fields - EntityGraphQL'
-metaDescription: "Add arguments to your GraphQL fields"
+metaDescription: 'Add arguments to your GraphQL fields'
 ---

 GraphQL supports [arguments](https://graphql.org/learn/queries/#arguments) on query fields.
 We saw this already with the `SchemaBuilder.FromObject()` helper method.
 It created a field with an `id` argument to select a single item by id.
 Of course you can create fields with your own arguments to expand the functionality of you GraphQL APi.